mjknj18/February-2015-Airline-Delays-Tweets-ETL/README.md

 1. Clean all data frames with flight performance data.
 2. Clean the data frame with customer tweet data.
 3. Perform transformations on all cleaned data frames.
-4. Split select transformed data frames into appropriate groups.
+4. Split select processed data frames into appropriate groups.

 ### Data Loading

 1. Establish relationships between processed data frames and create a Entity Relationship Diagram (ERD).
-2. Create a PostgreSQL database, and generate tables with appropriate primary and foreign keys.
+2. Create a PostgreSQL database, and generate tables with the appropriate primary and foreign keys.
 3. Populate the tables with information from the appropriate data frames.

 ## Results/Conclusions